damemay/ncw-http-client/README.md

 # ncw-http-client
 Not (A) Curl Wrapper HTTP Client for C++17

 Yet another HTTP Client implementation of mine with interface taking after Python Requests.
+But it's not a libcurl wrapper.

+**Why shouldn't I just use [C++ Requests](https://github.com/libcpr/cpr)?** `ncw` introduces minimum number of new types allowing for simple, fast but powerful usage - all for C++17 code.
+Because of that, it's as dependency-less as it can, so that it doesn't need to conform with design/API of library it's wrapping.

 ## Sample